Spraylight/MurlTools/README.md

 While this is working for C# and VB projects, it does not work for VisualC/C++ projects.

 The extension adds a Duplicate command to the context menu of the Solution Explorer.
-The command creates a copy of the selected file and adds it to project within he same filter group.
+The command creates a copy of the selected file and adds it to project within he same filter.

 ![Duplicate](screenshots/duplicate.png)